port-labs/port-docs/docs/tutorials/search-in-port.md

 }
 ```

-And the result would be:
+And the result shall be:

 <details>
 <summary>Order-Service-Production upstream related Entities</summary>